kyma-project/kyma/components/telemetry-operator/README.md

    The previous command also installs a Log Pipeline CR, which configures the Telemetry Fluent Bit to push logs to the Loki backend.

-3. After disabling Fluent Bit from the logging chart, delete the unneeded resources.
-Run:
+3. After disabling Fluent Bit from the logging chart, delete the unneeded resources:

    ```bash
    kubectl delete daemonset -n kyma-system logging-fluent-bit